AnhThuHoang0518/Deep-Learning-model-for-Sale-Forecasting/README.md

 Grounded in the LSTM approach above, the pipeline focuses on:

 - Global LSTM training:
-  - Train a single LSTM across multiple related series to leverage shared patterns and improve data efficiency.
+  - Train a single LSTM model across multiple related time series to capture shared temporal patterns and improve data efficiency, while ensuring that each store–product family sequence is kept distinct and not mixed with others.
 - Windowing and targets:
   - Consistent sliding windows for inputs (lookback) and clearly defined forecast horizon (1-step).
 - Feature pipeline (exogenous + lags):